crate/crate-python/docs/by-example/sqlalchemy/inspection-reflection.rst

     >>> dialect.server_version_info >= (1, 0, 0)
     True

-Check if schema exists:
+Check if a schema exists:

     >>> dialect.has_schema(connection, 'doc')
     True

-Check if table exists:
+Check if a table exists:

     >>> dialect.has_table(connection, 'locations')
     True